6 famous restaurants with a reputation for delicious Kanazawa oden, a typical Kanazawa gourmet dish

 The counter seating creates a friendly atmosphere with the conversation of familiar customers.

-The restaurant is composed of a counter and a small room on the first floor and a hall on the second floor.
-The counter is lined with the proprietor's signature dishes, including handmade smoked firefly squid, octopus, figs, pickled gandu (small yellowtail), stir-fried sweet shrimp, and other dishes.
+The restaurant is located on the first floor with counter seats and table seats.
+The counter is lined with the proprietor's specialty obanzai, including handmade smoked firefly squid, octopus, and figs, as well as pickled gando (small yellowtail), fried sweet shrimp, and other dishes.
 Although the menu changes daily, about 10 dishes can be enjoyed, including dishes using fresh ingredients such as seafood landed at Kanazawa Port and fresh vegetables picked in the morning.

 Many of the dishes are seasoned to go well with sake, so you can enjoy the marriage with famous Ishigawa sake such as "Tengumai," "Kikuhime," and "Tedorigawa.